By the end of this section, you will be able to:

 The direction of the induced emf drives current around a wire loop to always oppose the change in magnetic flux that causes the emf.

 Lenz’s law can also be considered in terms of conservation of energy.
 If pushing a magnet into a coil causes current, the energy in that current must have come from somewhere.
 If the induced current causes a magnetic field opposing the increase in field of the magnet we pushed in, then the situation is clear.
 We pushed a magnet against a field and did work on the system, and that showed up as current.
-If it were not the case that the induced field opposes the change in the flux, the magnet would be pulled in produce a current without anything having done work.
+If it were not the case that the induced field opposes the change in the flux, the magnet would be pulled in and produce a current without any work.
 Electric potential energy would have been created, violating the conservation of energy.

 To determine an induced emf , you first calculate the magnetic flux and then obtain The magnitude of is given by Finally, you can apply Lenz’s law to determine the sense of .
 This will be developed through examples that illustrate the following problem-solving strategy.